 Dr. Stephanie Mixon, a 2000 graduate, is currently a Director of Global Consumer and Business Insights for McDonald�s Corporation where she provides strategic leadership and decision support for key Global business initiatives such as restaurant re-imaging, new packaging design, in-restaurant experience solutions, advertising spend and pricing.
 In this role she has helped with the development of innovative research techniques and utilized advanced analytics to generate consumer and marketplace insights that link directly to business results and improving profitability.
 Prior to her work at McDonald�s she was the Director of Consumer Analysis and Consulting at Information Resources where she worked with a variety of CPG companies such as PepsiCo , Kellogg, and Conagra Foods to design and deliver custom consumer behavior analyses using panel and store data.
 She has experience with new product testing and forecasting, price and promotion analyses, consumer segmentation, marketing mix analyses, and consumer decision analyses.

 Dr. Sydney Seiger, a 1999 graduate, has over 15 years of experience in Marketing, Research and Advanced Analytics.
 Throughout her career she has gathered and interpreted data to tackle some of the toughest problems facing Fortune 500 companies and Texas communities, contributing to millions of dollars in benefits to her employers and social service agencies.
-Currently, Sydney Seiger is the Vice President of Consumer Insights, Analytics, and Business Intelligence at LQ Management L.L.C., focusing on marketing strategy, decision support, and assessment.
-Prior to her work at La Quinta, she was the Director of Consumer Insights, Brand Management, and Marketing at TXU Energy.
+Currently, Sydney Seiger Chief Marketing Officer for TXU Energy.
+Prior to that we was the Vice President of Consumer Insights, Analytics, and Business Intelligence at LQ Management L.L.C., focusing on marketing strategy, decision support, and assessment.
 She has worked as a consultant to companies in the entertainment, utility, pharmaceutical, and health care industries.

 Dr. Gary Brinker, a 1997 graduate, is currently a Professor of Sociology at Fort Hays State University in Kansas, where he teaches Introduction to Sociology and Graduate Research Methods.
 He also directs the Docking Institute of Public Affairs, one of the top social research centers in the state that specializes in providing research services to government and non-profit entities.
 This institute provides services including surveys, program evaluation, strategic planning, economic impact, labor and migration studies, grant facilitation and demographic projections to between 20 to 30 clients per year.
 Docking has a staff of three (half-time) academics and a full-time survey center manager and administrative specialist.